srawlins/gmp/README.markdown

 * integrate `F` into system
 * should `Z.\[\]` bits be 0/1 or true/false, 0 is true, which might surprise users
 * `any2small_integer()`
-* check asm output, especially local memory efficiency
+* check asm output, especially local memory efficiency  (uh... no)
-* it might be better to use 'register' for some local variables
+* it might be better to use 'register' for some local variables  (uh... no)
 * powm with negative exponents
 * check if different sorting of operatations gives better cache usage
 * `GMP::\*` op `RubyFloat` and `RubyFloat` op `GMP::\*`